ctnava/rxtechnotes/inventory_management.md

 > 🛡️ Maintain accurate records to protect your license and ensure audit readiness.

-## 💰 Purchasing
+## 💰 Provisioning

 <!-- Todo: 🔗 Ordering SOP Document Link -->

-Pharmacies purchase stock from state-licensed:
+Pharmacies provision stock from state-licensed:

 - **Suppliers**: produce, label, and package drugs
 - **Wholesalers**: purchase drugs in bulk and then sell them to medical facilities